AALDEF 2023 SUMMER LEGAL INTERNSHIP PROGRAM

-Description: The Asian American Legal Defense and Education Fund (AALDEF), founded in 1974, is a New York-based national organization that protects and promotes the civil rights of Asian Americans through litigation, legal advocacy, and community education.
-For more information about AALDEF and the community lawyering model we use for social change, please visit our website at www.aaldef.org.
+The Asian American Legal Defense and Education Fund (AALDEF), founded in 1974, is a national New York-based nonprofit organization that protects and promotes the civil rights of Asian Americans through litigation, advocacy, organizing, and community education.
+AALDEF is supported by foundation and corporate grants, individual contributions, and special events.
+For more information about AALDEF and its current activities, visit our website at www.aaldef.org.

 ###